 When I started this 14-Day Healthy Living Challenge, it wasn’t because I think I’m a health guru, that I want to be a nutritionist, or that I’m trying to be some health practitioner.
 The reality is that even when it comes to nutritionists, health gurus, and medical practitioners, everyone has his/her own opinion on what’s the perfect diet, based on his/her beliefs and school of thought.
 It’s silly, not to mention impossible, to come up with a diet that everyone can agree on.
 That’s why I never try to do this, but instead encourage everyone to find his/her best dietary habits and way of life.

-When I started this 14-Day Healthy Living Challenge, it’s because (1) I believe in healthy living, and (2) I want you to work toward your best health.
+When I started this 14-Day Healthy Living Challenge, it’s because (1) I believe in healthy living, and (2) I want you to work towards your best health.
 Best health as defined by you yourself, achieved in your own way, in your own space, and in your own time.
 Here, PE is a platform for everyone to gather and work on their health/fitness goals together, while I share universal healthy living tasks such as eating more fruits and vegetables, being conscious of your calorie intake, and drinking sufficient water to create synergy in our healthy living efforts.